What is permaculture?

 Permaculture design is based on systems thinking, observation of natural patterns, landscape geography, ethnobotany, appropriate technology, lateral thinking, modern science, and cooperative human relations.
-It can be applied as design tool for virtually anything: from rural properties to urban environments, and social organizations.
-It has been implemented successfully in the industrialized North and in a majority of countries around the world.
+It can be applied as a design tool for virtually anything: from rural properties to urban environments, and social organisations.
+It has been implemented successfully in a majority of countries around the world.

 In his diagram of the permaculture flower, Holmgren defines seven domains that need to be considered for a sustainable society.
 To be truly sustainable, every design considers all domains together.
 This notion is something that contemporary society is only just starting to grasp.
 Permaculture recognises this by working through a holistic design framework.